 3. Handwash and dry the rest of the dishes in Zone 1.
-Fill the since with hot soapy, water.
+Fill the sink with hot soapy (maybe even Gluten Free Soap), water.
 Hand wash the remainder of the dishes that didn’t go in the dishwasher.
 Immediately dry each item and put it away before you begin washing the next item.

 You should only have to handwash a few dishes – ones that are too large for the dishwasher or are not dishwasher safe.
 For instance, this morning I washed my cast-iron skillets and stock pot during this step.

 4. Wipe down the counters in Zone 1 and dry the sink.
 Drain the sink and rinse out any grime.
 Use your wet dishcloth to wipe down the counters.
 Rinse the dishcloth and hang it on the sink spigot to dry.
 Finish up by drying the sink with your drying cloth, which you can then throw into the dirtyclothes.

 5. Rest and Repeat.
 You didn’t think you were going to clean this kitchen at once, did you?
 That’s way too much work.
 Drink a glass of water and go do something else while the dishwasher does your work for me.